"We were considering demolishing our house"

 Kitchen

-The kitchen layout was largely retained, but the opening to the living room was widened and raised to improve flow and connection between spaces.
-A Bora cooktop with integrated downdraft extraction allowed us to maximise overhead cabinetry, while deep drawers and a redesigned pantry improved everyday usability.
+We retained most of the kitchen layout, but widened the opening to the living room to improve flow and connection between spaces.
+A Bora cooktop with integrated downdraft extraction allowed us to maximise overhead cabinetry.
+Deep drawers and a redesigned pantry improve everyday usability.

-A new skylight brought much-needed natural light into the space, helping the kitchen feel taller and brighter.
-Crisp white cabinetry was paired with blue joinery, colour-matched to the splashback tiles, while gunmetal fixtures and a durable white Laminam benchtop added warmth and practicality.
+A new skylight brought much-needed natural light into the kitchen.
+It helps the kitchen feel taller and brighter.
+The client asked for crisp white cabinetry and we paired it with soft blue joinery, colour-matched to the splashback tiles.
+Metal fixtures are gunmetal - warmer than just black - and the durable white Laminam benchtop is highly practical.

 Living Room

-Large skylights transformed the once-dark living area, while custom joinery divided the room into practical family zones.
+Large skylights completely transformed the once-dark living area to light-filled and airy room.
+We designed a full wall of custom joinery to divide the room into family living zones.

-A bespoke music cabinet became the centrepiece of the room, designed to store and display multiple instruments while also functioning as a practice space.
-Pocket sliding doors allow the area to be completely concealed when closed.
+A bespoke music cabinet became the centrepiece of the room.
+It was designed to store and display multiple instruments and also function as a practice space.
+Pocket sliding doors allow the area to be completely concealed when closed, and the keyboards pull out on a lockable shelf when it's time to practise.
+We added acoustic felt to the back of the music cabinet and desks for extra comfort.

 Kids' room

-Despite the room’s awkward shape, we created space for two single beds, a compact wardrobe and additional storage.
-Each child now has their own display shelving, bedside table and personal space, while floral wallpaper and painted beds bring colour and character to the room.
+Despite the room’s awkward shape, we managed to create space for two single beds, a compact wardrobe and additional storage.
+Each child now has their own display shelving, bedside table and personal space.
+The super cute floral wallpaper and cheerfully painted beds bring colour and character to the room.

 Hallway and Laundry